devzendo/transputer-emulator/README.md

 ## Project Status
-Last changes in late December 2025.
+Last changes in early March 2026.

 Currently adding a build for the Raspberry Pi Pico, using USB CDC for diagnostic and link 0 I/O.
 Integration-testing a GPIO-based asynchronous link abstraction, for use on the Pi Pico.
 This will